rosesause0/bedrockpairity/README.md

 - when the sun is looked the sky becomes darker
 - items held in inventory are larger
 - MORE VIEW BOBBING
-- ui overhall
-  - im talkin complete pairity on this like 100%
-  - even the creative inventory
-  - and the main menu
-  - and loading screen
-  - and worlds and servers and create new world screen, everything
-  - have the option to have preset texture packs for the world
-- skin creator, like character creator but more limited cuz u know
-  - also with this have the mojang preset skin packs

 Things i may implement but other mods already do
 - snow in flowers and that falls